nsimat/BethanyPieShop/README.md

 ![Landing page of Bethany's Shop site](BethanyPieShop/wwwroot/Images/Assets/BethanysShopLandingPage.png)

 # Fourth Step : Using ViewCompontnets and TagHelpers
 - To make our web site to look like a basic e-Shop, we have chosen to allow pies to be display according their categories.
-For that purpose, we added the categories item in the landing page.
+For that purpose, we added the Shop item in the landing page to choose pies.

 ![Shopping Cart for Bethany's Shop site](BethanyPieShop/wwwroot/Images/Assets/bethanycategory.png)

 - A client must have the possibility to contact the Bethany's shop for one reason or another.
-A contact page was then added to fullfill the goal
+A contact page was then added to fullfill the goal.

 ![Shopping Cart for Bethany's Shop site](BethanyPieShop/wwwroot/Images/Assets/bethanycontact.png)

 - One feature of an e-commerce site is the possibility to use an shopping cart for choosing pies, we need to think of a cart.
 Then, we create the cart view to manage ordering from the client (by using ViewComponent).

 ![Shopping Cart for Bethany's Shop site](BethanyPieShop/wwwroot/Images/Assets/bethanyshoppingcart.png)

 - Finally, we enable session management to keep client active when navigating when ordering pies.

+# Fifth Step: Using form for model binding, validation, and ordering